Rare event simulation for processes generated via stochastic fixed point equations: Proofs of results concerning running time of the algorithm

-We will first establish Theorem 2.4 (iii) conditional on the event that $(V_{0}/u) =v > 1$, and later remove this assumption.
-Thus, we assume for the moment that the process {\it starts} at a level $vu$ where $v>1$, so the dual measure for the process agrees with its initial measure.
-For this process, define
+Turning now to the proof of the last equation in Theorem~\ref{MainTh-2}, assume for the moment that $(V_{0}/u) =v > 1$ (we will later remove this assumption); thus, the process starts above level $u$ and so its dual measure agrees with its initial measure.
+Also define

-\begin{Lm} Let $(V_{0}/u) =v > 1$ and $t \in (0,1)$.
-Then under the conditions of Theorem 2.4,
+\begin{Lm} Let $(V_{0}/u) =v > 1$ and $t \in(0,1)$.
+Then under the conditions of Theorem~\ref{MainTh-2},

 \end{Lm}